cloudobserver/ammas-tour-info/README.md

 Also the stage should be centered in the hall.

 ### Clearance behind the stage
 Normally there should be about 9 or 10 feet between the back of the stage and the back wall of the darshan hall.
 This provides enough room to set up Amma's "side room" plus some additional space.
-(For dimensions of the side room, see below).
+(For dimensions of the side room, see other section).
 The additional space allows access behind the stage so that people can walk through.
 However, when the hall is small, we may eliminate this access so that we can squeeze another row of chairs into the hall.

 ### Levelness and stability of hotel stages
 At some venues, the stage may creak and shift as people walk on it.
 This is usually because the sections are not firmly fastened together.
 If it's really bad, the connections between the sections should be tightened.
 This involves figuring out how the sections are designed to lock together.
 And then finding a way to fix it, including crawling underneath and maybe tightening connections with a wrench or shims.

 In addition, the stage may be uneven due to sections being at slightly different heights.
 This can be remedied by installing shims which involves lifting the stage and inserting the shims.

-## Amma's side room
-For every program, we need to provide a resting room for Amma in case She wants a break.
-This room is known as the "side room" or "Amma's room". the inside of the room should measure about 6 feet by 9 feet, with an interior height of 6.5 feet (estimated dimensions, need to check).
-Also the room needs to be made of material that blocks most sound.

-On the summer tour, we transport a set of panels that assemble into this room.
-It was constructed by Jebron and is beyond excellent.
-It is lightweight, easy to assemble, and can be transported with minimal damage.

-### Easier cheaper alternative side room
-For a room that doesn't have to transported constantly between venues, a simpler less expensive solution is preferred.
-A good example is the room they use at Amma's programs in Michigan.
-They built this structure out of foam insulation sheets purchased at Home Depot.
-The room consists of sheets that are taped together.

-The sheets are extruded polystyrene (XPS), and are 4 feet by 8 feet by 2(?) inches thick.
-It is extremely lightweight and seems to block the sound well enough.

-### Furnishings for the side room
-The room should be nicely fixed up including a nice carpet, lighting, and a small table (check dimensions).
-Ask Hansa for details.

 ## Stage carpets
 Each city is required to provide stage carpets ("the red carpets").
 This includes installing and taping the carpets onto the stage.
 The carpets should be on the stage before the trucks arrive.
 Arranging and taping the carpets takes hours.
-It requires about 8 rolls of 3 inch red gaffers tape.
-The amount of tape depends on the size of stage and the number and size of carpet sections.
+Taping is explained in more detail below.

 The red carpets are the base layer.
 Nicer fancier carpets are taped on top of them in the area under and around Amma's chair.